TunsTudor-Mircea/DiabetesML/README.md

 ### **2. Choose Model:** Select a machine learning model from the following:

-- K-Nearest Neighbors (KNN): A simple, instance-based learning algorithm.
+- **K-Nearest Neighbors (KNN):** A simple, instance-based learning algorithm.

-- Naive Bayes: A probabilistic classifier based on Bayes’ theorem.
+- **Naive Bayes:** A probabilistic classifier based on Bayes’ theorem.

-- Perceptron: A basic neural network-based algorithm for binary classification.
+- **Perceptron:** A basic neural network-based algorithm for binary classification.

-- Decision Tree: A tree-based model for classification that splits data based on features.
+- **Decision Tree:** A tree-based model for classification that splits data based on features.

-- Logistic Regression: A statistical method for binary classification, predicting the probability of an outcome.
+- **Logistic Regression:** A statistical method for binary classification, predicting the probability of an outcome.

 ### **3. Adjust Hyperparameters:** Customize the hyperparameters for each model via the GUI:

-- KNN: Number of neighbors, distance metric
+- KNN: Number of neighbors, **distance metric**

-- Perceptron: Learning rate, number of iterations
+- Perceptron: **Learning rate**, number of iterations

 - Logistic Regression: Learning rate, number of iterations